Li-Fi project and the reopening of the Casa Romana in the underground of the Museum

 Li-Fi project in the museum, from Tuesday to Sunday 10.00-16.00 (last entrance half an hour before closing), closed on Mondays.
 App "LiFi Zone"

-Special opening of the Casa Romana until January 29, 2023 on Saturdays and Sundays only + 6 January 2023
+Special opening of the Casa Romana until April 29, 2023 on Saturdays only

 Admission for groups (max.
 15+1 guide) is permitted only with compulsory reservation at 060608 daily from 9.00 am to 7.00 pm.